libertyequalitydata/Consumer-Purchase-Profile/README.md

 # Data Insights - Amazon
-The following repository will provide instructions on how to retrieve your data as well as a Jupyter Notebook on suggestions for processing the data and generating insights.
+The attached Jupyter Notebook has instructionf for downloading one's purchase data form their Amazon account.
+What follows after is code for taking that csv data and turning it into insights (EDA) such that one can better understand their purchase habits.

+[Further explaination to come in this README.]